 Teams can wear any jerseys appropriate for children's viewing.
 Numbers are not required.
 Pinnies are available at all TimeKeepers booths and, in the case of jersey colour conflict, the HOME team shall wear the pinnies.
 Please leave the pinnies on the bench at the end of the game.
 After usage, they are sanitized and re-bagged for another use.

 The hockey equipment specified by your governing body should be worn.
 At a minimum, CSA approved helmets, gloves, shoulder pads, hockey pants, shin pads, elbow pads, and a jock or jill, must be worn at all times while involved in game play.

 Dressing rooms are assigned by the venue and are available up to 45 minutes prior to your first game time.
 Dressing rooms are typically yours for the duration of your play - however, we cannot guarantee that they will not be shared.
-In the case of shared rooms, no more than 2 teams will be booked per room.
+In the case of shared rooms, no more than 2 teams will be booked per room (special events, including TYKE JAMBOREE may have additional teams sharing rooms.)
 Please do not leave valuables in the dressing room, however, having these rooms for the day allows players a place to leave their gear while they are not on the ice.

 Teams & Players

 The roster size is the choice of each team, however, we offer a few guidelines:

 3on3 FULL ICE teams should have 6 - 9 skaters + 1 goalie

 4on4 FULL ICE teams should have 8 - 12 skaters + 1 goalie

 3on3 CROSS ICE teams should have 6 - 9 skaters + 1 goalie

 Game Length (both FULL and CROSS ice) **25min game times return**